jorbecalona/drinks-on-me-android/README.md

 To get these keys, first you will need to register your app with Venmo at https://venmo.com/account/app/new and with Foursquare at https://foursquare.com/oauth/register.

 From Venmo you will get a client id and a secret key.
-The client id needs to be entered on line 351, in the variable "app_id".
+The client id needs to be entered in utils/FoursquareManager.java, on line 351, in the variable "app_id".
 The secret key needs to be entered in two places: the variable SECRET at the top of Utils/VenmoAPI.java, and the variable app_secret in URLActivity.java.

 From Foursquare you will get a callback_url and a client_id.
 These both need to be entered at the top of FoursquareOauthActivity.java (in CALLBACK_URL and CLIENT_ID, respectively).
 The client_id also needs to be added at the top of VenmoAPI.java (the variable CLIENT_ID).